cz293/cz293.github.io/index.md

 Please feel free to drop me a line at tony@test.com
 ### News
-1. A new paper on ABM is published, see (https://segmentfault.com/a/1190000011203711) for more details
+1. A new paper on ABM is published, please [click here](https://segmentfault.com/a/1190000011203711) for more details

 ### Key Publications